GenericMappingTools/pygmt/doc/techref/fonts.md

 # Supported Fonts

-PyGMT (and GMT) supports the standard 35 PostScript fonts.

-## Standard PostScript Fonts

-The table below lists the standard 35 PostScript fonts that are supported by GMT and PyGMT.
+PyGMT supports the standard 35 PostScript fonts.
+The table below lists the 35 fonts with font number and the font name.

 | Font Number | Font Name                  | Font Number | Font Name                  |
 |-------------|----------------------------|-------------|----------------------------|